polar-rules/nest-task/README.md

 #### `module`
 Required.

-Main Nest.js application module is required to correctly initialise Nest.js environment.
+Main <a href="https://github.com/nestjs/nest" target="_blank">Nest.js</a> application module is required to correctly initialise <a href="https://github.com/nestjs/nest" target="_blank">Nest.js</a> environment.

 #### `providers`
 Optional.

-Array of Nest.js services, entities and just classes that you want to use withing task in a same way as you do this within `@Controller`, `@Injectable`, etc.
+Array of <a href="https://github.com/nestjs/nest" target="_blank">Nest.js</a> services, entities and just classes that you want to use withing task in a same way as you do this within `@Controller`, `@Injectable`, etc.

 ------------------------------